arunism/Sentiment-Analysis-for-Amazon-Fine-Food-Reviews/README.md

 ### What is Amazon Fine Food Reviews Dataset?

-Amazon Fine Food Reviews is the dataset is the collection of food reviews from Amazon.
+Amazon Fine Food Reviews Dataset is the collection of food reviews from Amazon.

 ##### It consists of the following: